laravel/docs/responses.md

 **Passing Data To Views**

-Arrays can be passed as arguments to a views and the associative keys will be extracted into variables accessible by the view.
+Arrays can be passed as arguments to a view and the associative keys will be extracted into variables.
 In the example below the variable `$name` would be accessible from the view, and would contain `Steve`.

 	$view = View::make('greeting', array('name' => 'Steve'));